-Budgeted cost: £ £203691
+Budgeted cost: £220,554

-Activity Evidence that supports this approach Challenge number(s) addressed Recruitment and retention of high-quality teaching staff, including specialist staffing in English and The most effective way of improving outcomes for DA students continues to be to expose them to high quality lessons in front of high-quality teachers.
-1, 3, 7 Mathematics to allow for intervention.
-EEF Guide to using the Pupil Premium By budgeting for specialist staff in English & Mathematics to use for intervention, we will work to support DA students who have shown lower levels of literacy and numeracy on entry.
-All staff to receive high- quality CPD to facilitate the development of quality-first teaching.
+Activity Evidence that supports this approach Challenge number(s) addressed Recruitment and retention of high-quality teaching staff, including specialist staffing in English and maths to allow for intervention.
+The most effective way of improving outcomes for DA students continues to be to expose them to high quality lessons in front of high-quality teachers.
+EEF Guide to using the Pupil Premium 1, 6 All staff to receive high- quality CPD to facilitate the development of quality-first teaching.
 'Supporting high quality teaching is pivotal in improving children's outcomes.
 Indeed, research tells us that high quality teaching can narrow the disadvantage gap'.
-1, 3, 5 ,7 EEF Guide to Continuing Professional Development Staff training to ensure that there is collective buy-in for addressing academic disadvantage in the classroom and an understanding of how 'The foundation of an effective approach to addressing disadvantage is that a school's strategy should focus on the impact of socioeconomic disadvantage on learning.'
-1, 3 ,5, 7 socio-economic disadvantage affects learning.
-Addressing educational disadvantage in schools and colleges by Marc Rowland

-Build expertise across all teaching & support staff with regards to individual student needs.
+EEF Guide to Continuing Professional Development 1, 4, 6 Staff training to ensure that there is collective buy-in for addressing academic disadvantage in the classroom and an understanding of how socio-economic 'The foundation of an effective approach to addressing disadvantage is that a school's strategy should focus on the impact of socioeconomic disadvantage on learning.'
+1, 4, 6 disadvantage affects learning.
+Addressing educational disadvantage in schools and colleges by Marc Rowland Build expertise across all teaching & support staff with regards to individual student needs.
 Diagnostic assessments (CATS, NGRT & internal assessments) for all students to identify the core challenges that all students are facing, especially our disadvantaged students.
 Training will be provided for staff to ensure assessments are interpreted correctly.
 Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction.
 Step 1: Diagnosing your pupil's needs.
-EEF Pupil Premium Guide 1, 3, 5, 7 Improving literacy in all subject areas in line with recommendations in the EEF Improving Literacy in Secondary Schools guidance.
+EEF Pupil Premium Guide 1, 4, 6, Improving literacy in all subject areas in line with recommendations in the EEF Improving Literacy in Secondary Schools guidance.
 Our school-wide literacy strategy will continue to promote every teacher as a teacher of literacy.
 In addition, professional development and instructional coaching will be focussed on each teacher's subject area, enhancing subject specific vocabulary.
 Acquiring disciplinary literacy is key for students as they learn new, more complex concepts in each subject: EEF Improving Literacy in Secondary Schools Literacy is key to learning across all subjects in secondary school and is a strong indicator or outcomes later in life.
-Reading comprehension, vocabulary and other literacy skills are heavily linked with attainment in Mathematics and English: Why closing the word gap matters 1, 3, 5, 7 Developing metacognitive and self-regulation skills in all pupils.
-This will involve ongoing teacher training and support and release time.
-Teaching metacognitive strategies to students can be an inexpensive method to help them become more independent learners.
-There is particularly strong evidence that it can have a positive impact on Mathematics attainment: 3, 5, 7

-Metacognition and self-regulation Toolkit Strand Education Endowment Foundation EEF A continued, sustained whole school focus on developing oracy skills.
-Recent Education Endowment Foundation-funded evaluations indicate raising the quality and rigour of classroom talk has a range of positive academic, personal and social outcomes, in particular for children eligible for free school meals (Gorard et al., 2015); (Hanley P et al., 2015) Speaking up: the importance of Oracy 1, 3, 5, 7
+Reading comprehension, vocabulary and other literacy skills are heavily linked with attainment in maths and English: Why closing the word gap matters 1, 4, 6 Developing metacognitive and self-regulation skills in all pupils.
+This will involve ongoing teacher training and Teaching metacognitive strategies to students can be an inexpensive method to help them become more independent learners.
+There is particularly strong evidence that it 4, 6 support and release time. can have a positive impact on maths attainment: Metacognition and self-regulation Toolkit Strand Education Endowment Foundation EEF A continued, sustained whole school focus on developing oracy skills.
+Recent Education Endowment Foundation-funded evaluations indicate raising the quality and rigour of classroom talk has a range of positive academic, personal and social outcomes, in particular for children eligible for free school meals (Gorard et al., 2015); (Hanley P et al., 2015) Speaking up: the importance of Oracy 1, 4, 6